tombatchelor/AppDynamics-101-Lab-Automation/README.md

 These scripts are dependent on the [Ravello Python API](https://github.com/ravello/python-sdk).
 This can be installed locally using PIP (steps below have been tested on OS X):

-1. IF you do not have PIP installed, get that:
+1. If you do not have PIP installed, get that:

 		sudo easy_install pip